Suspect dead in Delaware Veterans Memorial Cemetery homicide - Delaware State News

-BEAR — A 29-year-old male suspect from Middletown died, an 85-year-old female victim died and her 86-year-old husband was hospitalized in critical condition in a shooting incident at the Delaware Veterans Memorial Cemetery on Friday, authorities said.
+BEAR — An 85-year-old Maryland woman was killed and her 86-year-old husband was in critical condition Saturday after a shooting incident at the Delaware Veterans Memorial Cemetery in Bear Friday, which also left the 29-year-old male suspect from Middletown dead.

-Delaware State Police were initially called to the scene at 2465 Chesapeake City Road at 10:13 a.m. and found the couple from Elkton, Md., had both sustained gunshot wounds, spokesman Master Cpl.
+Delaware State Police were initially called to the scene at 2465 Chesapeake City Road at 10:13 a.m. and found the couple from Elkton, whose names have not been released, had both sustained gunshot wounds, spokesman Master Cpl.
 Michael Austin said.
 The wife was pronounced dead at the scene.

 At 12:08 p.m., an exchange of gunfire took place between officers on scene and the suspect in the wooded area.
 During this exchange no law enforcement officers were injured.